I beg to move,

 “No specific assessment has been made.”

 That is 20,000 people in Bolton as a whole whom GPs think should have a hospital appointment of one form or another.
-I do not know how many of that 20,000 would be in the category of life or death, but I suspect a very significant number.
-I suspect that this would be replicated right across the country.
-To get a six word answer —“No specific assessment has been made”—to cover that 20,000 is disappointing to say the least.
+I do not know how many of that 20,000 would be in the category of life or death, but I suspect it is a very significant number, and I suspect that this would be replicated right across the country.
+To receive a six-word answer —“No specific assessment has been made”—to cover that 20,000 is disappointing, to say the least.
 It is also covering a health time bomb that will explode.
 That is already happening at the moment.
-Far more needs to be done so.
-Will my hon.
+Far more needs to be done so will my hon.
 Friend commit to delivering a covid lockdown health impact assessment for every constituency around the country?

 In West Ham, we had the highest number of people furloughed in the country—almost 30,000.
-All of those people and so many more who are self-employed are potentially at risk of real economic hardship, and we simply do not know how many more will lose their work over the coming winter.
+All those people, and so many more who are self-employed, are potentially at risk of real economic hardship, and we simply do not know how many more will lose their work over the coming winter.
 The scope for damage to our already deprived and very vulnerable communities in Newham is vast.

 Last week, the End Child Poverty coalition estimated that almost 20,000 children were in poverty in West Ham alone—20,000 children!
 That is more than half the children in our local schools, and those numbers are from before the pandemic began.
 We have 20,000 children living in poverty in just one constituency.
 I worry about how bad this is going to get even if the Chancellor does not follow through with his threat to cut universal credit next year, and I hope to God he does not.

-I want to take this opportunity to recognise some of the work being done in my own constituency of Carshalton and Wallington, but also to highlight some of the challenges that these various sectors continue to face as we deal with a big pandemic.
+I want to take this opportunity to recognise some of the work being done in my own constituency, but also to highlight some of the challenges that these various sectors continue to face as we deal with a big pandemic.

-To start with the health and social care sector, as a former NHS worker, I know how dedicated the health and social care staff in the United Kingdom are.
+Let me start with the health and social care sector.
+As a former NHS worker, I know how dedicated the health and social care staff in the United Kingdom are.
 St Helier Hospital in my constituency was one of the first hospitals to have to deal with a case of coronavirus and sadly also had one of the first confirmed deaths from the virus, which has taken far too many of our loved ones from us too soon.
 The hospital’s incredible efforts in caring for patients, consoling grieving families and looking out for the mental health of staff, not to mention keeping other hospital services going, is to be applauded.